UCLHp/gate-pbt/README.md

 ### File preparation
 First export the relevant dicom files from the TPS to an empty folder.
 You will need the plan file, the structure set, the _field_ dose files and all CT images.
-The CT files must be placed in a subdirectory called "ct".

 In the simulation directory, ```python run.py``` will prompt for the directory containing the exported dicom files and generate a folder containing all files required for